 - a.
 In view of the fact that a postgraduate student may repeat an examination in any subject only once, a student who fails a second examination will have to discontinue the programme.
 In this event, a student who has been holding a registrarship, will have to vacate the position as soon as possible after one calendar month's notice to the University of Pretoria and/or other recognised training institution, where applicable. - b.
 If a student is admitted to a second examination in the major subject, the relevant head of department will determine whether he/she has to vacate the registrarship at the end of the training period, or immediately after the second examination. - iv.
 Subminimum: In order to pass in the major subject a student must obtain a subminimum of 50% in all the sections of the examination, with a final mark of at least 50%. - v.
-The stipulations of General Academic Regulation G36 are applicable with regard to attendance courses. - vi.
+The stipulations of the General Regulations are applicable with regard to attendance courses. - vi.
 In addition to the stipulations already mentioned, a dissertation on a topic related to the major subject must also be submitted.
 In order to pass in the final examination, a pass mark must also be obtained for the dissertation.
-Exemption Exemption may be granted by the Dean, on the recommendation of the relevant head of department by virtue of comparable training and/or experience in terms of the requirements of School Regulations, with the proviso that exemption from the examination and evaluation in the major subject may not be granted.
-Please note: The regulations of the Health Professions Council of South Africa, as published in the Government Gazette No. 4631 of 11 January 1991 - Notice No. R.40 (as amended), will be used as a criterion in determining the period of exemption.
-Pass with distinction A student who obtains a final mark of at least 75% (with the first attempt) in the major subject qualifies to obtain the degree with distinction.
-An MChD student, who has obtained at least 75% with the first attempt in both his major subject and the dissertation, will receive the degree with distinction.